Information and Communication Technologies for Development

 Each year, CRS challenges its staff to identify opportunities to improve program efficacy, and awards funding to the most promising initiatives through small innovation grants.

 In 2015, a program to fight malnutrition and reduce childhood stunting in Madagascar struggled to provide community members with food rations consistently.
 Our hypothesis was that the food distribution sites were too difficult to reach.
 Having already used mobile devices to register household locations, the team used spatial analysis to develop a model of walk times from villages to potential distribution sites based on topography.

 Using these models, new sites were selected that saw consistent attendance increase by 27%, and walk times cut in half.
 Community members now have more reliable access to food to reduce childhood stunting.
-Below is a high-level overview of our typical process:

 As the role of technology continues to expand around the globe, we have greater opportunities to capture data from the field and shape it into timely, accurate and multi-dimensional information.
 This includes the use of tools, such as for analytics and data visualization, that simplify complex data into practical information to support planning, coordination and decision making.
 Our advancement in evidence-based decision making will be enabled by deep skills in responsible data management, data science, and a culture of data use.
 LEARN MORE>

 By working with technology providers to curate a portfolio of tools tailored to sector-specific needs we can increase the reach and value of services in our core program areas of emergency response & recovery, agricultural livelihoods and health.
 We will enable our partners to understand the lifecycle of digital tools and define sustainability plans for use after a project ends.
 LEARN MORE>